 From garments to home decor, fabric weight influences how a product feels, hangs, and endures use.

-• Tops and Blouses: Light to medium weight fabrics such as rayon or chambray are ideal.
+1. Tops and Blouses: Light- to medium-weight fabrics such as rayon or chambray are ideal.
 They drape well and offer breathability, which is essential for comfort during everyday wear.

-• Skirts and Trousers: Medium weight twill weave provides the right balance of drape and durability, ensuring they hold their shape while allowing movement.
+3. Skirts and Trousers: A medium-weight twill weave provides the right balance of drape and durability, ensuring they hold their shape while allowing movement.

-• Polo Shirts and T-Shirts: Knitted fabric such as double gauze or jersey knits offers the stretchability that is necessary for these body-hugging designs.
+5. Polo Shirts and T-shirts: Knitted fabric, such as double gauze or jersey knits, offers the stretchability necessary for these body-hugging designs.

-• Underwear: Lightweight lycra or spandex blends are used for underwear due to their ability to stretch comfortably.
+7. Underwear: Lightweight lycra or spandex blends are used for underwear because they can stretch comfortably.

-• Sweatpants: Fleece offers both warmth and a slight stretch, making it an excellent choice for leisurewear like sweatpants.
+9. Sweatpants: Fleece offers both warmth and a slight stretch.
+It's excellent for leisurewear like sweatpants.

-• Bedding: The heaviness of the cloth affects bedding greatly.
+10. Bedding: The heaviness of the cloth greatly affects bedding.
 Lighter grams are used in sheets, while heavier cloths make warmer blankets.

 Fabric Weight Guide: Basic Measurement Units

-To calculate the weight of fabric, you'll first need to understand GSM, OZ, and other measurement units.
+To calculate the fabric weight, you'll first need to understand GSM, OZ, and other measurement units.

-GSM stands for grams per square meter, the standard unit of measurement used in the textile industry.
+GSM stands for grams per square meter.
+It's the standard unit of measurement used in the textile industry.
 It tells you how many grams a single sheet of fabric that is one meter long and one meter wide weighs.

-Apart from the definition, you also need to learn how to calculate GSM.
-It's a process that helps you understand the weight and density of different fabrics.
+In addition to the definition, you need to learn how to calculate GSM.
+This process helps you understand the weight and density of different fabrics.

-• Since your sample is one square meter in size, the number on the scale represents the GSM directly.
+4. Since your sample is one square meter, the scale's number represents the GSM directly.

 OZ, short for ounces per square yard, is a unit of measurement.
 It tells you how much a piece of fabric weighs over the area of one square yard.
 This imperial measurement gives sewists an idea about the thickness and heft of the material.

 Lighter fabrics often have fewer ounces per square yard, making them airy and easy to drape.
-If you're working with delicate charmeuse or crafting pleats in light blouses, these fabrics typically fall under 4.5 oz in weight.
+If you're working with delicate charmeuse or crafting pleats in light blouses, these fabrics typically weigh under 4.5 oz.

 When fabric weight goes above 8 oz, it is heavyweight.
 This group includes dense materials that are great for making sturdy items.

-In the world of fabrics, ounces per linear yard and grams per linear meter provide more ways to measure weight.
-These units focus on the length of fabric rather than the area.
+In fabrics, ounces per linear yard and grams per linear meter provide more ways to measure weight.
+These units focus on the length of the fabric rather than the area.
 This can be especially useful when you're dealing with items like ribbons or trims.
 Because they don't fit into traditional width measurements.

 Both of these units play a significant role if your pattern specifies lengths.
 They can ensure you pick materials with suitable heft and drape.